 - La Seine – It may be far from the romantic avenues of Paris, but La Seine offers visitors the chance to dine on elegant French cuisine, as good as anything you might find along the Champs-Elysee.

 - Canton Tower – The landmark of Guangzhou’s already impressive skyline is undoubtedly the Canton Tower.
-Standing at 604m tall, it offers unparalleled views of Guangzhou, while there are a number of dining options available too.
+Standing at 604m tall, it offers unparalleled views of Guangzhou.
+There are a number of dining options available, too.

 - Chimelong – Guangzhou is also home to one of China’s most popular tourist resorts in Chimelong.
 Located in Panyu district, the sprawling complex contains an amusement park, water park, zoo, and circus.

 Coming to Canton Fair?
 If you need a transfer or car & driver in Guangzhou, get a quote now.

 Date: April 11 – 14 & 18 – 21, 2018